 Managing Depression Among Residents

-This indicates the percentage of residents who are showing depressive symptoms.
-Higher levels of depression could imply lower quality care.
+This indicates the percent of residents who are showing depressive symptoms.

 Appropriate Vaccine Usage